wxwern/cs2103t-tp/docs/UserGuide.md

 1. Download the latest `sjobs.jar` from [here](https://github.com/AY2324S1-CS2103T-W08-3/tp/releases).

-1. Copy the file to the folder you want to use as the home folder for your SteveJobs Application.
+1. Copy the file to the folder you want to use as the _home folder_ for your SteveJobs Application.

-1. Open a command terminal, cd into the folder you put the jar file in, and use the `java -jar sjobs.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar sjobs.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type a command in the command box and press Enter to execute it - e.g., typing **`help`** and pressing Enter will open the help window.<br>

 1. Refer to the [Features](#features) below for details of each command.